GobySoft/goby3/src/doc/markdown/doc504_goby_logger.md

 goby_playback /var/log/goby/myfile.goby
 ```

-You can see the new publications from the log using:
+You can view the new publications from the log using:

 ```
 goby zeromq subscribe